Bob Frederick

 Practice Areas

 Bob is proud to provide trusted legal services for his home state of Kansas.
 His practice emphasizes mediation and arbitration for businesses of all types and sizes, including agribusiness clients.
 In mediation, he works with opposing parties to reach a settlement that both sides can agree to and live with.
+Bob’s goal is to assist his clients in reaching mutually beneficial resolutions outside of the courtroom in a manner allowing clients more control over the process.
+As a former judge, he prioritizes thorough communication and collaboration to settle legal challenges effectively and efficiently while saving his clients time and money.
 In arbitration, parties who cannot reach a settlement can submit their dispute to an arbitrator, who then decides the case.